 Look for the Tuck-Up

-Your dog's chest should be notably wider than their abdomen, and there will be a tuck-up from their chest to stomach.
+Your dog's chest should be notably wider than their abdomen, and there will be a tuck-up from their chest to their stomach.

-Look For Your Pup's Waist
+Look for Your Pup's Waist

 A dog that is overweight will generally have no real waistline and no distinction between their chest and stomach when viewed from the side.